ekuecks/Ethno50B/notes.md

 Hard Bop (Mid 1950s-Present)
 ============================
+1. Evolution from Bop, emerged on East coast
+2. Some say reaction to Cool
 1. The Jazz Messengers
     - Created by Art Blakey and Horace Silver
     - Many top musicians got their start in this band